netdata/netdata/README.md

 For this to work, you need to have persmission to create a directory in /run or /var/run or /tmp.
 If you run into problems, try to become root to verify it works.

-Once you run it, the file all.config will be created.
+Once you run it, the file netdata.conf will be created.
 You can edit this file to set options for each graph.
 To apply the changes you made, you have to run netdata.start again.

+The directory /run/netdata (or /var/run/netdata, or /tmp/netdata depending on your distro) is ready to be served by a web server (it contains all files needed).
+Just link it to your htdocs and access it from your web browser.

 ---